Will Splash Mountain Close at Tokyo Disneyland?

 Indiana Jones Adventure is a prime example; many of the ambitious and envelope-pushing effects were eliminated, which might seem like a matter of budget cuts.
 In actuality, it’s because those never worked reliably at Disneyland, so they didn’t make the cut when the ride was ported.
 Indiana Jones Adventure is still a blockbuster attraction with its own unique components at Tokyo DisneySea.
 Same goes for Tower of Terror, Toy Story Mania, and Soaring: Fantastic Flight.

 Ultimately, that’s our view of what the decision-making process will look like at Tokyo Disneyland for Splash Mountain.
-It’s one thing for Oriental Land Company to release a brief statement that they’re considering making the same changes–it’s the respectful thing to do even without consulting their U.S. counterparts.
+It’s one thing for Oriental Land Company to release a brief statement that they’re considering making the same changes or to entertain Imagineering’s pitches for ride reimagining concepts.
+That’s the respectful thing to do, and Japanese businesspeople are all about respect.

-However, the eventual decision will likely come years from now once the guest reception to the Walt Disney World and Disneyland incarnation is clear.
-Even then, it’ll be largely predicated upon economics and the cost versus benefits of making a change.
-Is the Princess and the Frog sufficiently popular in Japan to justify the change?
+However, the eventual decision will likely come years from now–and it will not be Tiana’s Bayou Adventure since that ride isn’t good enough and the IP isn’t popular in Japan.
+Whatever OLC does will be largely predicated upon economics and the cost versus benefits of making a change.
+Is there an IP that’s sufficiently popular in Japan and works with the existing ride to justify the change?
 Will OLC view investing significant funds in redoing multiple components of Critter Country to be fruitful when the cute animals are very popular?
 There’s a non-zero chance they will, but probably not much more than zero.
 Short of extraneous forces, it’s difficult to see a change within the next 5 years at Tokyo Disneyland.

 Planning a trip to Tokyo Disney Resort?
 For comprehensive advice, the best place to start is our Tokyo Disneyland & DisneySea Trip Planning Guide!
 For more specifics, our TDR Hotel Rankings & Reviews page covers accommodations.
 Our Restaurant Reviews detail where to dine & snack.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money post.
 Our What to Pack for Disney post takes a unique look at clever items to take.
 Venturing elsewhere in Japan?
 Consult our Ultimate Guide to Kyoto, Japan and City Guide to Tokyo, Japan.